 FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

-WE ARE NOW CELEBRATING OUR 10TH YEAR ASSISTING THE OLDER ADULT COMMUNITY WITH A BASIC SUPPORT SYSTEM!
+WE ARE NOW CELEBRATING OUR 11TH YEAR ASSISTING THE OLDER ADULT COMMUNITY IN DUTCHESS COUNTY WITH A BASIC SUPPORT SYSTEM!

 1. We provide transportation for seniors to non-emergency medical appointments including doctor visits, labs, physical therapy, dental appointments, dialysis and surgical procedures.
 If a volunteer is available, we can start driving at 5:00 a.m. and drive until 5:00 p.m.
 Monday through Friday.
 We do drive on some Saturdays and Sundays, if a volunteer is available.
-We travel to appointments within Dutchess County as well as to medical appointments in Albany, New York City, Connecticut, Westchester and Putnam counties .
-Due to transportation cutbacks for seniors in Dutchess County, the requests for transportation have increased significantly.
-Thus, we require at least two weeks' notice to reserve a ride.
+We travel to appointments within Dutchess County as well as to medical appointments in Albany, New York City, Connecticut, and to Columbia, Putnam, Ulster and Westchester counties .
+Due to the increased demands for transportation, we require at least two weeks' notice to reserve a ride.
 Please do not hesitate to call Friends of Seniors if you have an appointment "tomorrow."
 We will do the best we can to accommodate you.
-Seniors in the Town of Beekman require only seven days' notice.
 The ideal situation is that you call Friends of Seniors as soon as you make your appointment, even if it is a year in advance.

 2. We provide assistance with grocery shopping, either for or with a senior depending on the individual's need and preference.
-We shop for those individuals who have no other means to get to the grocery store with the exception of the town Beekman, where we will take all seniors who request our shopping services.
+We shop for those individuals who have no family in the area, and no other means to obtain groceries.

 3. We provide visiting services.